 Many cables remain in stage 3 for quite a while before moving into stage 4.
 Extended exposure to the wires during stage 3 may pose a very high danger to the user.

 Stage 4 involves total failure of the Lightning cable.
-At this point, wires begin to break, or become detached and no long make the connection.
+At this point, wires begin to break, or become detached and no longer make the connection.
 Stage 4 means your Lightning connector has become useless.

 Here's a great example of stage 4 damage: